dative/ddev-craftcms-vite/README.md

 ## Components of the repository

 - The base setup to run CraftCMS + Vite with DDEV
-- Github actions setup for building an deploying the site in Forge.
+- [Github actions](https://github.com/dative/ddev-craftcms-vite/blob/main/.github/workflows/build-and-deploy.yml) for building an deploying the site in Forge.

 ## Requirements